segregationbeyondlaw/segregationbeyondlaw.github.io/Step-by-Step.md

  ![](3.gif)

 GitHub will now direct you to a page titled “Create a new repository”.
-- Under “Repository name,” type out the full URL of the website you are creating, noting it MUST end in “.github.io”.
+- Under ```Repository name,``` type out the full URL of the website you are creating, noting it MUST end in “.github.io”.
 Use your username/domain name as the first part of the URL.
 For example, we chose segregationbeyondlaw.github.io.
-- Under “Description” you can add a description if you’d like or leave it blank and come back to it later.
+- Under ```Description``` you can add a description if you’d like or leave it blank and come back to it later.
-There are two options for your repo: “Public” or “Private”.
+There are two options for your repo: ```Public``` or ```Private```.
   - **Public:** People will be able to see your repo on the internet and your edit history of that repo.
 Of course, given that you’re creating a website, the content will be visible on the internet, anyway.
   - **Private:** If you’d prefer people not to be able to see your edit history as you update your site, there’s good news for you!
 As of 2019, free users can make private accounts.
 However, there is a small catch -- under a free account, no more than three separate github accounts can collaborate.
 - it’s good practice to include a .README file in your repo, which is a text file that will be the first thing anyone viewing the repo will see.
-Click the check box next to “Initialize this repository with a README”.
+Click the check box next to ```Initialize this repository with a README”```.
-- In this example we did not use “Add .gitignore” and “Add a license”. “.gitignore” will likely not be important, but if you want to read more about licensing, you can check out GitHub’s info button.
+- In this example we did not use ```Add .gitignore``` and ```Add a license```. ```.gitignore``` will likely not be important, but if you want to read more about licensing, you can check out GitHub’s info button.